 Ciara shook her head, allowing Aubrey to rest his own against her shoulder with a smile, "damn."

-The smile on Aubrey's face faded as he peered deeper into Ciara's eyes, letting his hand stray across Ciara's cheek, Aubrey nuzzled his nose against hers, "you know how much I love you, don't you?"
+The smile on his face faded as he peered deeper into her eyes.
+Letting his hand stray across her cheek, Aubrey nuzzled his nose against hers, "do you have any idea how special you are?"

 Aubrey cuddled closer to Ciara, his nose now at the base of her neck, his breath against her skin.
 There was tension in the air, and usually Aubrey was an unreadable sort, but even Ciara could feel that something was bothering him.
 Staring off into the fireplace, Aubrey watched the flames lick at the brick as if hypnotized.
 The orange glow in the room set the mood to be a rather somber one.
 It was half romantic yet half daunting at the same time.